Daniel Ellsberg: Activism against US-led war against Iraq

 During the runup to the 2003 invasion of Iraq he warned of a possible "Tonkin Gulf scenario" that could be used to justify going to war, and called on government "insiders" to go public with information to counter the Bush administration's pro-war propaganda campaign, praising Scott Ritter for his efforts in that regard.
 He later supported the whistleblowing efforts of British GCHQ translator Katharine Gun and called on others to leak any papers that reveal government deception about the invasion.
 Ellsberg also testified at the 2004 conscientious objector hearing of Camilo Mejia at Fort Sill, Oklahoma.

 Ellsberg was arrested, in November 2005, for violating a county ordinance for trespassing while protesting against George W. Bush's conduct of the Iraq War.

-He is a member of Campaign for Peace and Democracy.

-Ellsberg criticized the arrest of WikiLeaks founder Julian Assange, who had exposed American war crimes in Iraq.
+Ellsberg criticized the arrest of WikiLeaks founder Julian Assange, who had exposed U.S. war crimes in Iraq.

 Activism against US military action against Iran

 In September 2006, Ellsberg wrote in Harper's Magazine that he hoped someone would leak information about a potential U.S. invasion of Iran before the invasion happened, to stop the war.
-Ellsberg called for further leaks following the release of information on the acceleration of U.S.-sponsored anti-government activity in Iran that was leaked to journalist Seymour Hersh.
-In November 2007, Ellsberg was interviewed by Brad Friedman on his blog in regard to former FBI translator turned whistle blower Sibel Edmonds.
-"I'd say what she has is far more explosive than the Pentagon Papers", Ellsberg told Friedman.

-In a speech on March 30, 2008, in San Francisco's Unitarian Universalist church, Ellsberg observed that House Speaker Nancy Pelosi does not have the authority to declare impeachment "off the table," as she had done with respect to George W. Bush.
+In a speech on March 30, 2008, in San Francisco's Unitarian Universalist church, Ellsberg observed that House Speaker Nancy Pelosi does not have the authority to declare impeachment "off the table", as she had done with respect to George W. Bush.
 The oath of office taken by members of congress requires them to "defend the Constitution of the United States against all enemies, foreign and domestic".
 He also pointed out that under Article VI of the U.S. Constitution, treaties, including the United Nations Charter and international labor rights accords that the United States has signed, become the supreme law of the land that neither the states, the president, nor the congress have the power to break.
-For example, if the Congress votes to authorize an unprovoked attack on a sovereign nation, that authorization wouldn't make the attack legal.
+For example, if the Congress votes to authorize an unprovoked attack on a sovereign nation, that authorization would not make the attack legal.
 A president citing the authorization as just cause could be prosecuted in the International Criminal Court for war crimes.

-Activism against US support for Ukraine
+Russian invasion of Ukraine

+In April 2022, Ellsberg said that Russian President Vladimir Putin "is a bad guy, very clearly.
+His aggression is murderous and as illegitimate as the Soviet invasion of Afghanistan.
+Or the US invasion of Afghanistan or Iraq.
+Or Hitler's invasion of Poland."
+He compared Putin's nuclear threats to Richard Nixon's self-proclaimed "madman strategy".
+He expressed concern that global cooperation among major powers on climate change and nuclear arms reduction would be impossible.